pwthemes/softna-cms-docs/less/README.md

 ## Scoped Classes

-When creating new html elements, we are trying to be consistent and use descriptive and sematic css class names.

 When we want to create a new html element with a "generic" design, we use class names with the
 `.tm-css-*` prefix, so we can later target dose selectors and add custom style, eg: